rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 ## Development Engineering

 At Spirit, I held a wide range of other responsibilities including but not limited to:
+- Inventory and purchasing software improvement
+- Writing internal and customer-facing technical documentation
 - Quality assurance and measurement of new and old parts, using in-house inspection tools and methods
 - Engineering drawing preparation & review, in accordance with ASME Y14.5
 - CAD use (Creo Parametric and Fusion 360) to modify 3d models and construct assemblies
-- Basic work with finite element analysis,
+- Finite element analysis
 - Drawing workflow and configuration engineering
-- Development Inventory control document creation
-- Component preliminary and critical design reviews
+- Conducting preliminary and critical design reviews
 - Vendor communication (both technical and sourcing)